Satterwhite Chiropractic Cares for Cervical Disc Herniations and Related Radiculopathy

 Listen to this PODCAST with Dr. Umar Ellahie on The Back Doctors Podcast with Dr. Michael Johnson as he illustrates cervical radiculopathy and its relieving care with The Cox® Technic System of Spinal Pain Management.

 Make your Oxford chiropractic appointment soon.
-Cervical radiculopathy and cervical disc herniation sufferers find a pain-relieving partner at our clinic.
+Cervical radiculopathy and cervical disc herniation sufferers experience a pain-relieving partner at our chiropractic practice.